How does Acupuncture and Chinese Medicine Work

 For years, psychologists have scratched their heads about mind over matter, but the proof is in the pudding and for numerous folks around the world, acupuncture works full stop!

 The philosophy behind acupuncture and Chinese medicine is based around Dao, sometimes referred to as Taoism.
 The natural laws promote moderation, balance and harmony with our environment.
-The three treasures that fuel us are:

-- Qi - Energy
+• Qi – Energy

-- Shen - The spirit
+• Shen – The spirit

-- Jing - Our Essence
+• Jing – Our Essence

 Qi manifests itself in the heart, lungs and oxygen circulating in the blood.
-Shen expresses itself as personality, thought, perception and self-reflexivity.
-The Jing is sort of like genetics, growth, development and reproduction.

 Another Chinese theory is called the "Electrical" theory, which says that the body is always discharging slight magnetic energy and that Chinese acupuncture actually works by manipulating the body's electromagnetic fields, altering chemical neurotransmitters in the process.